cpsource/PlayWithAI/README.md

 submodules
 ----------
 Note: there are a number of config files.
 These are from submodules I've loaded into this top level directory.
-I'm to lazy to bother with git's submodule system, so you have to clone these from the information in the config files.